 The Hero is small enough to be stashed in the diaper bag and comes with a hard case to protect the sensor.
 You can use it in any stationary location where it is safe for baby to nap with no modification necessary, making it a great choice for parents who travel or babies who spend a significant amount of time away from home.

 Electro Magnetic Field (EMF)

 In our tests, the Hero didn't emit any EMF (Volts/meter) over the ambient room EMF.
-This makes it a preferable wearable monitor to the Monbaby Smart Button and the Owlet Smart Sock 2, both of which have excessive EMF readings in our opinion with the Monbaby reading 2.3 V/m and the Owlet Smart Sock 2 greater than 6 V/m.
+This makes it a preferable wearable monitor to the much of the other wearable competition, some of which have excessive EMF readings (in our opinion) with a reading of 2.3 V/m and greater than 6 V/m EMF.

 — Juliet Spurrier, MD and BabyGearLab Review Team